innotrade/enapso-graphdb-client/README.md

 # enapso-graphdb-client
 Enapso Ontotext GraphDB 8.x Client for Node.js

 Client for Ontotext GraphDB to easily perform SPARQL queries and update statements against your RDF stores, your OWL ontologies or knowledge graphs in node.js applications.
-The client implements the authentication (Basic and JWT), the handling of prefixes and the optional transformation of the SPARQL results into a resultset that can easily be processed in JavaScript.
+The client implements the authentication (Basic and JWT), the handling of prefixes, a convenient error handling and an optional transformation of SPARQL result bindings to CSV and TSV files as well as to JSON resultsets that can easily be processed in JavaScript.
+Please also refer to the enapso-graphdb-admin project.
+There you'll find also tools to manage GraphDB and to easily upload and download ontolgies to and from your GraphDB repositories.
 Future versions will implement further convenience methods on SPARQL level.
 Any questions and suggestions are welcome.